ferhat-yilmazz/the_c_programming_language/README.md

 ## Solutions of The C Programming Language, (K&R), 2nd Edition

-### Intoduction
+### Introduction

-The C Programming Languge is the most fundamental resource of C programming.
+The C Programming Language is the most fundamental resource of C programming.
 The C Language is designed as a system programming language and the authors Brian W. Kerninghan & Dennis M. Ritchie explained its core functionalities clearly.
 The book contains lots of example and exercise.
 Although there are similar kind of examples for each exercise, sometimes it is hard to figure out the solution.

 This repository contains solutions of the exercises in an elegant way.
 There are lots of repository which contains solution of the K&R book; however, it is observed that many of them were made superficially.
 For this reason, i take care of source codes are well-commented and solutions are inspirational.